Royal Group

 Royal Group is a family office of the Abu Dhabi royal family based in the United Arab Emirates (UAE), which is the world’s second richest family after the Walton family.
 It is chaired by Tahnoon bin Zayed al-Nahyan.

-It is a limited liability company of 60 large and medium sized companies and was founded in the late 1990's.
+Royal Group is a limited liability company of 60 large and medium sized companies and was founded in 1999.

 According to its website it owns businesses in "media, trade, financing, real estate, manufacturing, construction, information technology, education, entertainment, healthcare, hospitality, retail and robotics".

 As of 2025, it had 300 billion US dollar in assets and it owned a 61% share of the International Holding Company which has a market capitalization of 240 billion US dollar.

-Royal Group states it has 27,600 employees from more than 90 countries.
+In 2025, Royal Group stated it had 27,600 employees from more than 90 countries.